perara/MapAI-Competition/README.md

 generalize to the various combinations.
 These hardships motivate the competition and our evaluation method.

+### Rules

+* You are not allowed to alter the training and validation splits - they must stay as is.
+* You are not allowed to use other training data than what is provided through the project (However, pretrained models are allowed).
+* You are encouraged to create teams, but submissions must come from the same fork.

 ## Instructions

 The competition will be arranged on Github.
 The steps for participation is as following: